 One of the best patient and doctor article on the scope of Autonomic Neuropathy was published in 2000 in The Neuropathy NEWS.
-To read these articles click here Autonomic Neuropathy This newsletter has three articles by patients or doctors: “A Twenty-Five Year Medical Nightmare”; “Diagnosis and Treatment”; and “Living with Autonomic Neuropathy”.
+To request a copy of this article send an e mail to firstname.lastname@example.org.
+This newsletter has three articles by patients or doctors: “A Twenty-Five Year Medical Nightmare”; “Diagnosis and Treatment”; and “Living with Autonomic Neuropathy”.

 Having lived with Autonomic Neuropathy for over 43 years as a component of a progressive polyneuropathy and been advised by my Neurologist, Dr. Waden Emery III and having read Dr. Norman Latov’s book Peripheral Neuropathy: When the Numbness, Weakness, and Pain Won’t Stop, a number of issues come to mind when dealing with the symptoms of Autonomic Neuropathy.

 In looking at the various components of the autonomic nervous system which can be affected by autonomic neuropathy, these authorities note that it can and does affect the urinary, the cardiac (heart beat), digestive, pulmonary (breathing) systems, it also affects the body’s ability to regulate temperature, tearing, sexual functions, blood pressure, saliva production, swallowing among other body systems that function automatically.

 In the process I have learned and confirmed what my Neurologist and Dr. Latov mentions in his book about responding to some of these symptoms.